Institutional Review Board (IRB) proposals

 After your study starts, you will need to remain aware of potential changes or issues with the study that require reporting and/or other processes.
 Researchers should ensure that there is a good communication system between field staff and PIs so that any changes or events are communicated to the PIs to then report to IRB.

-It is the researchers' obligation to report the following to the IRB who approved the study:
+It is the researchers' obligation to report the following to the IRB that approved the study:

 - Violations of the IRB-approved study protocols.